DOI-USGS/snakemake-introduction/issues/issue_1.md

 git commit
 git push -u origin issue-1
 ```
 Then, you can submit a PR through GitHub.
-Make sure that your PR requests to merge into the main branch of YOUR FORK and not the main branch of USGS-R/snakemake-introduction.
+Make sure that your PR aims to merge into the main branch of YOUR FORK and not the main branch of USGS-R/snakemake-introduction.
+Request a review from your instructor through GitHub.

 In the next issue, we'll generalize our workflow so that the ScienceBase item and filename aren't hardcoded into the script, but rather specified in the Snakefile.